snowch/vast_nifi_docker_compose/README.md

 NiFi 2.0.0-M4 can be time consuming to setup due to its SSL requirements.

-This project configures NiFi 2.x with a traefik reverse proxy using docker compose to quickly try NiFi 2.x with Vast DB.
+This project configures NiFi 2.x with a traefik reverse proxy using docker compose to quickly try NiFi 2.x with the latest [Vast DB NiFi Extension](https://github.com/vast-data/vastdb_nifi).

 NiFi is deployed with a self generated SSL certificate that is only valid for 60 days.
 Currently, the environment will need to be destroyed and re-created to overcome that.